 Abdi Latif

-Abdi Latif is the East Africa correspondent for The New York Times, based in Nairobi, Kenya.
-He covers over a dozen countries across the east and parts of central and northeast Africa with a focus on political and economic developments, armed conflict, terrorism, human rights and cultural issues.
-Before joining The Times in 2019, he was the East Africa correspondent for Quartz and has also worked for Kenyan, regional and international media outlets.
-He is fluent in Somali, Arabic and Swahili.
-Abdi Latif graduated summa cum laude with a degree in journalism from the United States International University-Africa in Nairobi, Kenya, and has a master's degree with a concentration in politics from Columbia University Graduate School of Journalism.
-He is committed to upholding the standards of integrity outlined in The New York Times' Ethical Journalism Handbook and identifies himself as a reporter for The Times during assignments.
-He is careful about how he approaches and interviews vulnerable people while reporting on tragedies and violence.
+Abdi Latif Dahir is a correspondent for The New York Times based in Nairobi, Kenya.
+He covers over a dozen countries across the east and parts of central and northeast Africa, including Ethiopia, Rwanda, Somalia, Sudan and Uganda.
+His work focuses on the major political and economic developments shaping this dynamic and rapidly growing region.
+He is deeply interested in covering the culture, society and arts of the region as well as armed conflict, terrorism and human rights.
+Before joining The Times in 2019, he was the East Africa correspondent for Quartz where he wrote about a wide variety of issues across the region with a special focus on entrepreneurship, technology and innovation.
+He has also been a Dag Hammarskjöld Fund for Journalists fellow and has worked as a fellow with United Press International covering major events including the referendum that led in 2011 to the birth of South Sudan, the world’s youngest nation.
+He was born in Nairobi, Kenya but was partly raised in Mogadishu, Somalia.
+He speaks Somali, Arabic and Swahili.
+Abdi Latif Dahir graduated summa cum laude with a degree in journalism from the United States International University-Africa in Nairobi, Kenya and has a master’s of arts degree with a concentration in politics from Columbia University Graduate School of Journalism.
+He is committed to upholding the standards of integrity outlined in The New York Times Ethical Journalism Handbook.

 The Daily's Verdict